 Learning how to deal with a highly sensitive person for the first time can be challenging.
 Just like learning to navigate any new experience, it requires patience and advice.
+It’s important to note that having these individuals in your life can be a blessing.
+They can be barometers for what is emotionally happening in their environment if they are resilient.
+However, if they are not it can be difficult and overwhelming.
 This blog post will provide you with six professionally developed ways on how to deal with a highly sensitive person as well as identifying characteristics of them.

 What Makes a Person Highly Sensitive

 A highly sensitive person (HSP) is someone who experiences acute mental and physical responses to stimuli.
 This can be shown through HSP’s feeling easily overwhelmed and wanting to remove themselves from hectic environments, or feeling emotions much more strongly than others seem to.
 Here are some of the most common characteristics of a HSP:

 - Reflects deeply

 - Takes their time to decide and respond

 - Detail oriented

 6 Ways to Deal With A Highly Sensitive Person

 If a loved one, friend, or colleague, has a few of the characteristics listed above, chances are they are a highly sensitive person.
 To improve your relationship and better understand the HSP individual in your life, here are six ways to deal with a highly sensitive person:

 It is easy for us to rush to judgement for what we do not understand.
 Take a moment to be patient and try to better understand the individual and their response.